 Now add mayonnaise, sour cream, and lime juice.
-And blend until the mixture turns to a smoother consistency.
+Blend until the mixture turns to a smoother consistency.

-Transfer this jalapeno cilantro sauce to a bowl and refrigerate it for at least 20 minutes to 2 hours to allow the flavors to develop and meld with each other.
+Transfer this jalapeno cilantro sauce to a bowl and refrigerate it for at least 20 minutes to 2 hours to allow the flavors to develop and meld.

-And enjoy as a dip for chips or vegetables, or a dressing for salad, or as a sauce for taco or grilled meat.
+And enjoy it as a dip for chips or vegetables, a salad dressing, or a sauce for taco or grilled meat.

 How to serve jalapeño cilantro sauce

-As we've already discussed, this sauce is highly customizable and a very versatile good to enjoy in many different ways.
+As we've already discussed, this sauce is highly customizable and versatile in many ways.
 Here are a few of my favorite serving ideas.

 Topping.
-Drizzle this hot cilantro sauce over tacos(love with this Street Tacos) or use it as a spread for sandwiches and burgers.
-Then stack them over with other toppings like avocado, tomato, onion, and lettuce for a satisfying meal.
+Drizzle this hot cilantro sauce over tacos(I love this Street Tacos) or use it as a spread for sandwiches and burgers.
+Then stack them with other toppings like avocado, tomato, onion, and lettuce for a satisfying meal.

 Marinade.
 Use this sauce as a marinade for meats and vegetables.

 Salad dressing.
-Whisk with extra lime juice or water to make a spicy salad dressing that acts as a burst of flavor to any salad.
+Whisk with extra lime juice or water to make a spicy salad dressing that adds flavor to any salad.

 Lighter condiment option.
-Substitute sour cream with Greek yogurt for a creamy, tangy, for a lighter version of this sauce.
+Substitute sour cream with Greek yogurt for a creamy, tangy, lighter version of this sauce.

 Olive oil.
 Replace mayo and Greek yogurt with olive oil.
-This jalapeno cilantro sauce variation also works great for marinating the meat.
+This jalapeno cilantro sauce variation also works excellent for marinating the meat.

 Avocado.
-For a creamier consistency and a pleasant green color, add a ripe avocado along with the ingredients of this recipe and blend it together.
+For a creamier consistency and a pleasant green color, add a ripe avocado along with the ingredients of this recipe and blend it.
 This variation also adds a delicious taste to the sauce.

 Tropical fruit.
-To add tropical flavor to the sauce, add half a cup of diced pineapple along with the other ingredients.
+Add half a cup of diced pineapple and the other ingredients to add tropical flavor to the sauce.
 This variation is perfect for those who enjoy a sweet and spicy combination.
 Swapping with mango also tastes yum(like this spicy mango sauce).

 Roasted jalapeño.
-Instead of using fresh jalapeños, try using roasted or pickled jalapeños for a totally different flavor.
-It's worth trying out this variation as it can add a unique smoky or tangy taste to the sauce.
+Instead of fresh jalapeños, try roasted or pickled jalapeños for a different flavor.
+This variation is worth trying out as it can add a unique smoky or tangy taste to the sauce.

 How to store jalapeno cilantro sauce

 Refrigerator.
-Store the jalapeño cilantro sauce in an airtight container in the refrigerator for up to 2 days.
+Store the jalapeño cilantro sauce in an airtight container in the fridge for up to 2 days.

 Freezer.
-This dish does not stays well in the freezer, as the mayonnaise turns grainy when thawed.
+This dish does not stay well in the freezer, as the mayonnaise turns grainy when thawed.

 Frequently asked questions